English

 Execute any GraphQL query or mutation as admin.
 Requires admin tools enabled on the API key.
 See en/user/agent_admin.
 Example use case: recovering overwritten notes. |

-search — TOC and match location
+search — slim snippets and match location

 {